Pet Grief Counseling

 Telephone counseling is available by calling 214.461.5131.
 All calls are returned within 24 hours.

-The Pet Grief Counseling Support group meets the first Saturday of each month at 1 p.m. in Dallas at the Jan Rees-Jones Animal Care Center at 2400 Lone Star Drive (I-30 & Hampton) in Dallas.
+The Pet Grief Counseling Support group meets the first Saturday of each month at 1:30 p.m. at the Jan Rees-Jones Animal Care Center at 2400 Lone Star Drive (I-30 & Hampton) in Dallas and on the third Saturday of each month at 1:30 in McKinney at the Russell H. Perry Animal Care Center at 8411 Stacy Road.

 The death of a pet can bring with it many of the same intense, painful, profound feelings associated with the loss of a beloved human being.
 While grief is the normal, healthy and natural response to loss, the Pet Grief Counseling program encourages grievers to dispel common myths and misinformation, identify and express their feelings of loss in a safe and supportive environment, and participate in a series of exercises that guide them through the processes of awareness, acceptance, resolution, action, recovery and moving beyond the need for counseling.